SoftUni-Internal/interactive-content/EN/05-Exam-Preparation/00-Problem-01.md

 rat 10\|bat 20\|potion 10\|rat 10\|chest 100\|boss 70\|chest 1000
 [/input]
 [output]
-You slayed rat.
+You defeated a rat.
-You slayed bat.
+YYou defeated a bat.
 You healed for 10 hp.
 Current health: 80 hp.
-You slayed rat.
+You defeated a rat.
 You found 100 bitcoins.
 You died!
 Killed by boss.
 Best room: 6